preview

 Hypnotherapy aims to convince you to stop smoking.
 Hypnotherapy techniques may rely on trying to convince you that smoking is poisoning your body, or prompting you to imagine that smoking will leave your mouth completely dry.
 You may become convinced that cigarette smoke smells like a car exhaust.
 Using off-putting imagery is thought to reduce the urge to smoke.

 Many smokers want to quit, but the addictive nature of nicotine can make this challenging.
 Most people require a combination of behavioural modifications alongside smoking cessation treatments to break the habit.
+Consulting your doctor for advice on how to quit smoking is the best way to kick the habit for good.
+They can help you to develop a plan to quit smoking that is sustainable for the long term and safe for you.

 Related Products